 Yes.
-Participating schools have designated December 15th as the last date they will accept Certification Letters.
-For this reason, you should have your FACHEX Certification Form submitted before this deadline to allow time for processing.
+Participating schools have designated December 1st as the last date most will accept certification in the Tuition Exchange Database.
+For this reason, you should have your FACHEX Certification Form submitted before this deadline to allow time for processing and data entry.

 What if I miss the deadline?

-The Benefits Office (firstname.lastname@example.org) will only process a late certification request if you contact the FACHEX Coordinator at the receiving school FIRST to see if they will still accept it.
+The Benefits Office (firstname.lastname@example.org) will only process a late certification request if you contact the FACHEX Coordinator at the receiving school FIRST to see if they will still honor it.
 Many Schools WILL NOT, and the Benefits Office is the only office on campus that can enter your child into the Tuition Exchange database certifying your child's eligibility to participate in FACHEX.

 If I missed the FACHEX deadline, and the school my child wishes to attend will not accept a Late Certification entry into the Tuition Exchange database, is there anything Boston College can do?

 No. Boston College will not assume responsibility for parents who either fail to follow the certification process, or fail to meet the established deadlines of the program.
 You can try to petition the desired school, but BC will not aid in this process, nor have we seen it be effective in the past.